horia141/sdhash/README.md

 stage.
 This allows an `O(n)` algorithm for deuplicating a large dataset.

 As a bonus, SDHash works with GIF animations.
 It treats them as a sequence of frames.
 Only the first, fifth, tenth etc. frames are considered.
-The same approach used, only the stream of data added to the md5 hasher is taken from all frames.
+The same basic approach is used, but all the frames are considered at once.

 ## Algorithm